MacPaw CleanMyPC Review: Is The Program Safe & Really Worth It?

 CleanMyPC vs CCleaner

-For several years now, I've been a big fan of CCleaner, a disk cleanup tool from Piriform, that I use personally on my PCs and recommend to friends and family.
+For several years now, I've been a big fan of CCleaner, a disk cleanup tool from Piriform (later acquired by Avast), that I use personally on my PCs and recommend to friends and family.

 A little later on in this review I'll show you a comparison of the disk cleaning tools within CleanMyPC and CCleaner, but those aren't the only similarities that the tools share.
 Both programs also include a registry cleaner (again, compared further down the page), a browser plugin manager, autorun program organizer, and an uninstaller tool.